 2. Two-way communication

 Two-way communication is always essential in almost every sector.
 Organizations must ensure proper communication between the hierarchy cycle.
 From a CEO to a top-down employee, everyone should be conscious of the organization’s goals and mission.
-The employees should never hesitate to give feedback to their leaders.
+In fact, the employees should never hesitate to give feedback about their leaders.
+To make Supervisor review of employee more feasible, you can rely on a performance management tool.
+It’ll allow you to learn about the overall performance of individuals from multiple sources.
+Ultimately boosting two-way communication.
 Ignoring employees may create a sense of demotivation in them.

 3. Proper Training for the employees